Maintaining your washing machine drum is essential for

 Improve Efficiency

-peak efficiency.
-When the drum is free from buildup, it can spin more freely,
+operates at peak efficiency.
+When the drum is free from buildup, it can spin

-leading to better washing performance and less wear and tear on the machine.
+more freely, leading to better washing performance and less wear and tear on

 Extends the Lifespan of Your Washing Machine